Click below to register for the Barnet Clinic or the Virtual Clinic

 3) Phone call Appointment – the genetic counsellor (GC) phones the participant at the chosen time.
 The GC answers any outstanding questions and guides the participant through the consent process.
 The participant then provides a saliva sample.

-4) Returning the Completed Screening Pack – the participant returns the completed form and saliva kit to the GC.
+4) Posting the Completed Saliva Kit – the participant posts the completed saliva kit to the NHS genetics lab at Liverpool Women’s Hospital.

 5) Receiving Results – results are received by email from the GC 8-10 weeks after the appointment, or 2-3 weeks if the participant (or their partner) is pregnant.
 If found to be a carrier of one of the conditions, it is possible for the participant to contact the GC for further information, advice and referrals, if relevant